discohead/strudel/packages/superdough/README.md

 // the organ synth is registered automatically and can be played like this superdough({ s: 'organ', note: 'c4', duration: 1 }, 0);

+// a 4 operator FM voice is also available superdough({ s: 'fm4', note: 'c4', duration: 1 }, 0);
 ```

 ## Credits